-What will the future of district heating look like when wind and solar dominate the electricity market as is expected within the coming decade?
+What will the future of district heating look like when wind and solar dominate the electricity market, as expected within the coming decade?

 In this analysis for Dansk Fjernvarme, Energy Modelling Lab has dived into the details of the future of district heating in Denmark.
 We have explored where the heat will come from, and whether our energy system will get too vulnerable without the thermal powerplants.

-Our results show, that the thermal power and district heating plants will close down faster than projected by the Danish Energy Agency.
+Our results show that the thermal power and district heating plants will close down faster than the Danish Energy Agency projected.

 Key findings